 If the UK crashes out of the EU with no deal, UK vehicles brought into Spain will be treated as imports from third countries.

 They will be subject to 10% customs duty plus customs and handling fees ranging from €200 – €300, and in some cases 21% VAT!
 This all on top of the usual registration costs.

 For example, take the 2011 BMW 320 Touring, that we used in our article The Cost to Get Spanish Number Plates for a UK Registered Vehicle.
 Registering this vehicle in Spain, now, will cost around €750 to €1,000, including registration tax.
 (Depending on whether you do most of the running around yourself, or pay someone to do it for you.)
-After a no deal Brexit, the custom costs BEFORE it can be registered, will be in the region of €3,000!
+After a no deal Brexit, the custom costs BEFORE it can be registered, could be in the region of €3,000!

 If you are thinking about getting your UK vehicle registered in Spain, you have two choices.
 Get it registered now, or wait and run the risk of having huge extra costs.

 The authorities have already reacted to an increase in residency applications, by tightening the requirements for proving that you qualify.
 No doubt there’ll be push back as UK vehicle registrations start to increase.
 Even if Brexit doesn’t happen until 31st October, there’s not a huge amount of time, given that in many areas, Spain all but shuts down for the best part of 3 months over summer!
 We recommend anyone thinking about registering their UK car, to stop thinking, and get on with it.